tanchunsiong/zoom-sdk-jwt-signature-generator/README.md

 # zoom-sdk-jwt-signature-generator
 This python cli generates JWT Signature for Zoom Meeting SDK and Zoom Video SDK

-The cli script written in python helps developers quicky generate JWT token based on their SDK Key and SDK Secret.
+This cli script written in python helps developers quicky generate JWT token based on their App Key and SDK Secret.

 There are 2 types of signature which this generator create.
-Refer to the respective section below for more details
+Refer to the respective sections below for more details

 # Common feature across both scripts #
 1. Zoom uses EPOCH time to determine start and end/expire date of the token.
 By default, the generator uses